Conservative philosopher Roger Scruton dies at 75

-LONDON (AP) — Philosopher Roger Scruton, one of Britain’s most prominent conservative thinkers, has died aged 75.
+LONDON (AP) — Roger Scruton, one of Britain’s most prominent conservative philosophers, has died.
+He was 75.

 Scruton’s family said in a statement that he died Sunday after a six-month battle with cancer.

+A graduate of Cambridge University, S cruton embraced conservative ideas after visiting Paris amid the May 1968 student uprising.
+He recalled later that the students on the barricades struck him as “self-indulgent middle-class hooligans.”

-A graduate of Cambridge University and long-time lecturer at the University of London’s Birkbeck College, Scruton carved out a role as a public intellectual — a relatively rare thing in Britain — with more than 50 books on morality, politics, culture and aesthetics and regular television appearances.
+A lecturer for many years at the University of London’s Birkbeck College, Scruton carved out a role as a public intellectual — a relatively rare thing in Britain — with more than 50 books on morality, politics, culture and aesthetics, including “The Meaning of Conservatism,” “The Aesthetics of Architecture” and “England: An Elegy.”

+Scruton valued tradition, high culture and the British countryside; he disliked socialism, liberalism, most modern architecture and much of popular culture.

 He was widely respected in eastern Europe for his support for dissidents during Communist rule.
-He received honors from the late Czech President Vaclav Havel and Hungary’s right-wing Prime Minister Viktor Orban.
+He received honors from late Czech President Vaclav Havel, the Polish government and Hungary’s right-wing Prime Minister Viktor Orban.

+In Britain, Scruton wrote articles for many publications and appeared on radio and television.
+He was eloquent and forthright in expressing often contentious views.
+Over the years, he said homosexuality wasn’t “normal,” opposed gay marriage, supported capital punishment and wondered whether date rape should be considered a crime.

-His views were sometimes contentious.
-In 1999 the Pet Shop Boys won a libel suit against him after he alleged in a book on pop culture that their songs were mostly the work of sound engineers.
+In 1999, the Pet Shop Boys won a libel suit against him after he alleged in a book on pop culture that their songs were mostly the work of sound engineers, a nd in 2002 he proposed to a tobacco company that he could place pro-smoking articles in the media in exchange for a fee.

-In 2018 he was hired by Britain’s Conservative government as an adviser on improving modern architecture.
-He was fired several months later after the left-of-center New Statesman magazine published an interview in which Scruton said Chinese authorities were “creating robots of their own people,” disparaged billionaire philanthropist George Soros and called Islamophobia “a word invented to stop discussion of a major issue”.
+Scruton was hired by Britain’s Conservative government in 2018 as an adviser on improving modern architecture.
+He was fired several months later after the left-of-center New Statesman magazine published an interview in which Scruton said Chinese authorities were “creating robots of their own people,” disparaged billionaire philanthropist George Soros and called Islamophobia “a word invented to stop discussion of a major issue.”

 The magazine later apologized for the way it had promoted the interview on social media, acknowledging that “the views of Professor Scruton were not accurately represented in the tweets.”